n8n-io/n8n-docs/docs/doc2/e-mail.md

 What you need to do is enter the protocol (IMAP or POP3), the encryption (SSL or TSL), server-name, port, a username e.g. "incoming invoices" as well as email address and password from which the document should going to be imported from.

 This example is for a google email account:

+!!! note "Important due to changes made by Google"
+		You now need to set up 2-Factor Authentication and create an App-Password which you have to use here to make sure that the E-Mail import will work.

 ![](/_images/doc2/AllImportOptions_Email_3.png)